 Pain relief options without medications include:

-Many of these options -- such as massage, acupuncture, meditation, and exercise -- trigger the body to release endorphins.
-Endorphins are brain chemicals that act similarly to opiate drugs like morphine and codeine.
+Many of these options -- such as massage, acupuncture, meditation, and exercise - trigger the body to release endorphins.
+Endorphins are brain chemicals that act similarly to drugs like morphine and codeine.
 While these may be enough to relieve pain by themselves, they are often used along with pain medications.
 For more information, see The Well Project's article on Complementary Therapies.

-Pain relief medicines that do not contain narcotics (opiates).
-These are available over-the-counter or by prescription.
+These are pain relief medicines that do not contain narcotics (opiates).
+They are available over-the-counter or by prescription.
 These medicines relieve mild to moderate pain related to inflammation or swelling.
 Some people with a history of drug addiction prefer these non-opioid pain medicines.
 They include:

 Non-opioid pain medicines can cause side effects including liver damage (Tylenol), easy bleeding (aspirin), stomach pain or damage (aspirin and other NSAIDs), heart problems (COX-2 inhibitors), and high blood sugar and bone weakening (steroids).

-Narcotics and related drugs known as opioids are the strongest pain relievers, available only by prescription.
+Narcotics and related drugs known as opioids are the strongest pain relievers, available by prescription.
 They are used to treat moderate to severe pain.

 Opioids are grouped or classified by how fast and how long they work.